dereuromark/cakephp-ide-helper/docs/annotations/operations.md

 With `-r` / `--remove` there is basic support for finding and removing outdated annotations.

+Even without `-r`, a normal run reports them as a warning (`N annotations outdated (run with -r to remove)`; `-v` lists each line) without modifying any file, so cruft stays discoverable on every run.

 ::: warning Alpha-quality feature
 Only use this after running the normal annotation flow and committing the result, so you can review and verify the changes.
 This feature is still in a